 Penned by Angel A, Holy Parrot revolves around Leonard Lumière, a science researcher, and Maria Angela Santos, a sixteen-year-old claiming to give birth to the New Christ.
-The book is a recipient of the BREW Seal of Excellence.
+The book is a recipient of the BREW Seal of Excellence and the BREW Book Excellence Award Multicultural Book of the Year 2024.

 Review